ypsu/effdump/example-markdown/README.md

 The subcommand accepts a list of globs to print.
 The above sample asked it to print the diff of the `paragraph` key.

+Now git commit that change and rerun `save` so that effdump can diff against the new HEAD's state.

-Let's make sure the output is HTML.
+Next let's make sure the output is HTML.
 Add this to the Markdown function:

 ```